 - A thorough evaluation of the patient’s outcomes to guarantee that the goals are being met and make changes to the intervention plan, if necessary.

 With a focus on function, occupational therapy can help keep senior adults independent and safe while lowering health care costs related to hospitalization and institutional care.

-Unlike other professions, occupational therapy helps people function in all environments – home, work, in the community – and addresses the physical, psychological, and cognitive aspects of their well-being through engagement in daily life.
+Unlike other professions, occupational therapy benefits people in all environments – home, work, the community – and addresses the physical, psychological, and cognitive aspects of their well-being through engagement in daily life.

 Intrepid USA’s highly skilled occupational therapists help individuals meet their goals and live more independently.
 To learn more about Intrepid USA’s in-home occupational therapy services and other home-based medical services, contact us today.